OUR BREEDING GOALS

-This has changed a little.
-As we get older, and in our semi-retirement phase, docility is our number one trait.
+Now, as we get older (and in our semi-retirement phase) docility has also become much more important.
 We want to share our lives with animals who also like human intervention and are relaxed and enjoy their lives at Lake Farm.

 There are many influences that affect beef eating quality – but the single biggest influence is from marbling.
 Marbling is the small flecks of fat that reside inside the steak (not the fat on the outside of the steak).
 When the steak is cooked, this fat melts and enhances the flavour profile.
 Once the fat is melted, the result is meat that is more relaxed, more tender and more succulent.